aurelia/aurelia.github.io-old/docs/api/router/index.md

 #### Properties

+* `cancel: NextCompletionHandler` - Indicates that the pipeline should cancel processing.
+* `complete: NextCompletionHandler` - Indicates the successful completion of the entire pipeline.
+* `reject: NextCompletionHandler` - Indicates that pipeline processing has failed and should be stopped.

 #### Methods

-* `cancel(result?: any): Promise` - Indicates that the pipeline should cancel processing.
+### NextCompletionResult

+Next Completion result.
+Comprises of final status, output (could be value/error) and flag &#x60;completed&#x60;

+#### Properties

-  * `result?: any` - No description available.
+* `completed: boolean` - No description available.

-* `complete(result?: any): Promise` - Indicates the successful completion of the entire pipeline.
-  * `result?: any` - No description available.
+* `output: T` - No description available.

-* `reject(result?: any): Promise` - Indicates that pipeline processing has failed and should be stopped.
-  * `result?: any` - No description available.
+* `status: PipelineStatus` - No description available.

+#### Methods